-Comments can be made as written submission via fax, post or e-mail.
+Comments were requested to be submitted to Shawn Johnston of Sustainable Futures ZA by 14 September 2007 as written submission via fax, post or e-mail.

-PUBLIC MEETING
+PUBLIC MEETING: SCOPING FEEDBACK

-In order to facilitate comments on the draft report, a public meeting will be held during the review period for the Draft Scoping Report.
-All interested and affected parties are invited to attend a public meeting to be held on 22 August 2007 at the Lutzville Hotel (Open House at 17:00-19:00 and Public Meeting at 19:30)
+In order to facilitate comments on the draft report, a public meeting was held during the review period for the Draft Scoping Report.
+All interested and affected parties were invited to attend the public meeting held on 22 August 2007 at the Lutzville Hotel (Open House at 17:00-19:00 and Public Meeting at 19:30).
+The meeting was advertised in the local and regional printed media and registered I&APs were invited to attend.
+In addition, a meeting for key stakeholders was held in Cape Town on 23 August 2007.
+Registered key stakeholders were invited to attend (minutes of these meetings are included as Appendix K).